alexcu2718/fdf/README.md

 ## Testing

-The project includes comprehensive testing with 70+ Rust tests and 15+ correctness benchmarks comparing against fd.
+The project includes comprehensive testing with 90+ Rust tests and 15+ correctness benchmarks comparing against fd.

-Note: Miri validation (Rust's undefined behaviour detector) cannot be used due to the extensive libc calls and assembly code.
+Note: Miri validation (Rust's undefined behaviour detector) cannot be used due to the extensive libc calls.
 Intensive testing and valgrind validation are used instead.

 - Rust tests: [Available here](https://github.com/alexcu2718/fdf/blob/main/src/test.rs)
 - Shell scripts clone the LLVM repository to provide an accurate testing environment